Free Montana payroll tax calculator (and MT tax rates)

 • Subtract any post-tax deductions.
 Most of your employees won’t have any post-tax deductions, but if they do, you will need to withhold things like court-ordered wage garnishments, child support, etc. Make sure you take these into consideration as well.

-Montana (MT) state payroll taxes for 2024
+Montana state payroll taxes for 2024

 Now that we’re done with federal payroll taxes, let’s look at Montana’s state income taxes.
 Under Montana’s new law, income tax will be be reduced to two brackets, with a 4.7% lower rate and a 5.9% higher rate.
+Montana doesn’t have any local taxes, so you only have to withhold for state taxes.

 Montana state unemployment insurance (SUI)